slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Voyager 1 is close to being one light-day away from Earth

+2025-12-03

+This is the farthest humanity has ever reached.

+### Jakarta is now the largest city in the world

+2025-12-03

 ### Grokipedia

 2025-11-01